 Events in Iceland in January

-Although the sun doesn’t show its face for long in January, Icelanders have no trouble brightening up the month themselves with two big celebrations.
+Although the sun doesn’t show its face for long in January, Icelanders brighten the month with big celebrations.
 And of course, you get to take part!

 New Year’s

 Icelanders kick off their New Year’s celebrations with dinner at around 6 p.m.
-There’s no set meal, but many people enjoy some kind of roast meat such as leg of lamb or goose.
+These festivities are among the most popular events in Iceland in January.
+Many people enjoy some kind of roast meat, such as leg of lamb or goose.
 It’s worth securing a booking at a local restaurant if you want to join in on this tradition.

 - Want to join the festivities?
 Check out these Iceland New Year’s packages.